leglorious/jmxtranswiki/Queries.md

     "port" : "1099",
 ```

+## Generating Queries using VisualVM

+Some people may find that VisualVM makes it easier to find the required MBean information.

+In VisualVM:

+1. Connect to the Java instance using VisualVM.
+If it's a remote JVM, you'll need to configure a a "remote host" first, then a JMX Connection.
+2. Open the JMX connection by double-clicking the node in the left-hand pane
+3. Choose the "MBeans" tab in the right tab.
+4. Find the MBEAN you want to monitor (in the center-pane tree)
+5. Click the "Metadata" tab in the right-most pane.
+6. You should see the "ObjectName" under "MBeanInfo".
+You should be able to copy/paste this into JMXTrans, and choose "atributes" from the "Attributes" tab.

 ## Alternative query definition using YAML
 Note that for setups with lots of reused queries, you might profit from using the YAML configuration format described in [[YAMLConfig]].
 It allows to specify a query once and apply it to many hosts without repetition.